Front Range Fed

 1. Use a fresh baguette.
 You want it soft on the inside and crisp on the outside.
 A great tip is to scoop out some of the inner portions of the baguette to make more room for your filling.

 2. Give your veggies time to pickle.
 You can pickle your veggies in just 30 minutes, but for a little stronger flavor, try pickling your veggies the day before.
 (Bonus points for meal prepping!).
 I also like to make a big batch of pickled veggies to use in other recipes throughout the week.
-When refrigerated, pickled vegetables will last for 5-6 months in a jar and they’re nice to have on hand.)
+When refrigerated, pickled vegetables will last for several days.

 3. Thinly slice your veggies.
-If pickling your own veggies, slice them thin.
-This is especially true if you’re going to do a quick 30-minute pickling.
+If you're pickling your own veggies, slice them thin.
+This is especially true if you're going to do a quick 30-minute pickling.
+(See my quick pickled red onion recipe for a guide.)

 4. Don't skimp on the dressing or toppings.
 Because we're using rotisserie chicken here and we aren't using a marinade, the chicken won't have that Vietnamese flavoring that a marinated pork or tofu might have.
 Use plenty of the mayo dressing and pile your chicken banh mi sandwich high with the pickled veggies and toppings for an authentic banh mi flavor.